TOMToolkit/tom_base/docs/customization/htmx_tables.rst

 Unsortable Properties
 =====================

-If you don't want to sort on a property, just have it displayed in the Table, then it is fairly simple.
+If you don't want to sort on a property, just have it displayed in the table, then it is fairly simple.
 Here we include ``observation.example_property`` in our table:

 .. code-block:: python